-Montepietraia and San Martino are immersed in the olive groves of L’Olivaia, an organic farm with 7,000 olive trees.
+Montepietraia and San Martino are immersed in the olive groves of L’Olivaia, an organic farm with over 6.000 olive trees.

 The farm is located on the Via Francigena.
 The pilgrims who traveled from beyond the Alps to Rome helped transform Tuscia into an area rich in traditions and artworks.
 Still today pilgrims walk along the same route armed with backpacks and comfortable shoes.
 The Via Francigena was tracked by Sigerico, the Archbishop of Canterbury.
 He left a Diary in which he listed the 79 landmarks and the 1,60 kilometres to reach Rome on foot.
 The pilgrims set off from Canterbury, getting to Calais across the English Channel via the white cliffs of Dover, reaching Reims stopping at the beautiful cathedral dating back to the year 1100.
 They then crossed the Alps, the Aosta Valley and headed down towards Pavia, Parma and Piacenza.
 In Tuscany they passed through Pontremoli, Lucca, Poggibonsi and Siena.
 They entered Lazio at Viterbo and headed to the tombs of St. Peter and St. Paul.
 The European Union has recognized the path created by Sigerico as a Great Cultural Itinerary, keeping the path as close as possible to the historical route through dirt tracks and quiet roads.